aGiorlandino/STA-663-Scalable-K-Means-Project-/README.md

 This is our final project for STA 663: Statistical Computation.
 We implemented the algorithm presented in “Scalable K-means++”.
 The code includes versions optimized with JIT and Cython and includes a parallel version.

 We also created an easily instable package for our functions.
 Examples and test code for the package are provided.
+Install the package by using the command "pip install Statistical_Computation".
+See the "Package_Examples" notebook for examples of how to use the functions.